 This award serves as a bridging graduate programme for professionals from Science and Engineering background that may not be necessarily from the Computing.
-The program is designed and structured to incrementally help students to build a strong foundation in core concepts underpinning IT.
+The programme is designed and structured to incrementally help students to build a strong foundation in core concepts underpinning IT.
 The knowledge acquired is further reinforced by allowing students to put into practice the concepts learned in class through solving IT problems in the form of projects.
 The specific objectives are:

 The institutional learning outcomes of taught postgraduate programmes consist of: